mitdbg/datascienceclass/lab_3/README.md

 The submission url will be posted on Piazza shortly.
 The group secret will be emailed to each student registered for the course.
 Please choose a team name and replace ``<your_team_name>`` with it.
 There is a limit on team names of 20 characters.

-After editing the submission details file, you can submit your matches to the test set to the leaderboard by running ``python3 submit.py test_output.csv`` in the lab3 directory in the container.
+After editing ``submission_details.json``, you can submit your matches to the test set to the leaderboard by running ``python3 submit.py test_output.csv`` in the lab3 directory in the container.

 ## Submission to Gradescope + Code Submission

 In addition to competing in the challenge, please upload a writeup to gradescope as the lab 3 assignment.
-As in previous labs please include the names of team members, mit email addresses, and the commit id of the code on git.
+As in previous labs please include the names of team members, MIT email addresses, and the commit id of the code on git.

 For your github submission, please include all files needed to generate your ``test_output.csv`` and ``train_output.csv``.
-Ideally, this should be runnable just by running ``python3 matching.py --all``.
+We will run your code on new data so your code must run by executing ``python3 matching.py data/test``.
+If you require any external files (e.g. you are saving parameters of a model in some external file) you must include this in your github repository. **We will be running your code for this lab so this step is very important** In addition your code must run inside the container with the provided libraries.
+We will do this to validate that your submissions to the leaderboard are not hand tuned.

-Create a file students.txt in the lab_1 directory that lists the MIT Kerberos id (i.e. the username that comes before your @mit.edu email adddress). of you and your partner, one per line. commit and push your queries.py and all the sql queries in the queries subdirectory.
+Create a file students.txt in the lab_1 directory that lists the MIT Kerberos id (i.e. the username that comes before your @mit.edu email address). of you and your partner, one per line. commit and push your queries.py and all the sql queries in the queries subdirectory.
 Add the TAs for the course as collaborators on github.com (Usernames: MattPerron and jmftrindade) or github.mit.edu (Usernames: mperron and jfon).
 Note that we will only look at commits made before the deadline.

 You are free to use either a new **private** repository or use one from previous lab submission.
 Please include the commit hash in your submission however.